Collection of Scientific Papers "Scientific Notes"

 39. Regulation (EU) 2023/1114 of the European Parliament and of the Council of 31 May 2023 on markets in crypto-assets, and amending Regulations (EU) No 1093/2010 and (EU) No 1095/2010 and Directives 2013/36/EU and (EU) 2019/1937 (Text with EEA relevance).
 PE/54/2022/REV/1.
 Official Journal of the European Union.
 L 150, 9.6.2023, pp. 40–205.

 40. European Securities and Markets Authority.
 DLT Pilot Regime.
-Retrieved from https://www.esma.europa.eu/esmas-activities/digital-finance-and-innovation/dlt-pilot-regime (Accessed at March 2, 2025).
+URL: https://www.esma.europa.eu/esmas-activities/digital-finance-and-innovation/dlt-pilot-regime (Accessed at March 2, 2025).

 41. About Genomes.io.
-Retrieved from https://www.genomes.io/about (Accessed at March 2, 2025).
+URL: https://www.genomes.io/about (Accessed at March 2, 2025).

 42. Healthcare Blockchain Startup Iryo Aims to Disrupt Medical Data Ownership by Giving Full Control to the Patient.
-Retrieved from https://www.prnewswire.com/news-releases/healthcare-blockchain-startup-iryo-aims-to-disrupt-medical-data-ownership-by-giving-full-control-to-the-patient-676361803.html (Accessed at March 2, 2025).
+URL: https://www.prnewswire.com/news-releases/healthcare-blockchain-startup-iryo-aims-to-disrupt-medical-data-ownership-by-giving-full-control-to-the-patient-676361803.html (Accessed at March 2, 2025).

-43. Daley, S. & Rodriguez, A. (2025).
-Blockchain in Healthcare: 16 Real-World Examples.
-Retrieved from https://builtin.com/blockchain/blockchain-healthcare-applications-companies (Accessed at March 2, 2025).
+43. Daley S., Rodriguez A. Blockchain in Healthcare: 16 Real-World Examples.
+2025.
+URL: https://builtin.com/blockchain/blockchain-healthcare-applications-companies (Accessed at March 2, 2025).

 45. AIMultiple.
 Top 20 Blockchain in Supply Chain Case Studies in 2025 / AIMultiple.
-Retrieved from https://research.aimultiple.com/blockchain-in-supply-chain-case-study/ (Accessed at March 2, 2025).
+URL: https://research.aimultiple.com/blockchain-in-supply-chain-case-study/ (Accessed at March 2, 2025).

 47. EUIPO unveils ʼEBSI-ELSAʼ: a ground-breaking step in global supply chain product authentication.
-Retrieved from https://www.euipo.europa.eu/en/news/euipo-unveils-ebsi-elsa-a-ground-breaking-step-in-global-supply-chain-product-authentication (Accessed at March 2, 2025).
+URL: https://www.euipo.europa.eu/en/news/euipo-unveils-ebsi-elsa-a-ground-breaking-step-in-global-supply-chain-product-authentication (Accessed at March 2, 2025).

 48. Ken Research.
 Europe Blockchain in BFSI Market Outlook to 2030 / Ken Research.
-Retrieved from https://www.kenresearch.com/industry-reports/europe-blockchain-in-bfsi-market (Accessed at March 2, 2025).
+URL: https://www.kenresearch.com/industry-reports/europe-blockchain-in-bfsi-market (Accessed at March 2, 2025).

 49. TechSci Research.
 Europe Cryptocurrency Market Size, Report 2030F / TechSci Research.
-Retrieved from https://www.techsciresearch.com/report/europe-cryptocurrency-market/4970.html (Accessed at March 2, 2025).
+URL: https://www.techsciresearch.com/report/europe-cryptocurrency-market/4970.html (Accessed at March 2, 2025).

 50. The World Economic Forum.
 Charted: Crypto popularity across the EU / The World Economic Forum, 2023.
-Retrieved from https://www.weforum.org/stories/2023/03/charted-crypto-popularity-across-the-eu/ (Accessed at March 2, 2025).
+URL: https://www.weforum.org/stories/2023/03/charted-crypto-popularity-across-the-eu/ (Accessed at March 2, 2025).

 51. Binariks.
 Top 5 Blockchain Technology Trends to Watch in 2025‒2030 / Binariks.
 URL: https://binariks.com/blog/emerging-blockchain-technology-trends/ (Accessed at March 2, 2025).

 52. Straits Research.
 Energy Blockchain Market Size, Share, and Forecast to 2029 / Straits Research.
-Retrieved from https://straitsresearch.com/report/energy-blockchain-market (Accessed at March 2, 2025).
+URL: https://straitsresearch.com/report/energy-blockchain-market (Accessed at March 2, 2025).

 53. Blockchain: in from the cold and set to disrupt the world of finance / World Economic Forum.
-Retrieved from https://www.weforum.org/stories/2024/01/blockchain-change-world-finance-stablecoins-internet/ (Accessed at March 2, 2025).
+URL: https://www.weforum.org/stories/2024/01/blockchain-change-world-finance-stablecoins-internet/ (Accessed at March 2, 2025).

 55. Europe Blockchain Technology in Healthcare Market Report 2035.
-Retrieved from https://www.prophecymarketinsights.com/market_insight/europe-blockchain-technology-in-healthcare-market-5928 (Accessed at March 2, 2025).
+URL: https://www.prophecymarketinsights.com/market_insight/europe-blockchain-technology-in-healthcare-market-5928 (Accessed at March 2, 2025).